-12.4.3 The MaskingAlgorithm Java Interface
+12.4.3 The MaskingAlgorithm Java interface

-Any Java class that should be recognized as a masking algorithm (whether stand-alone or configurable) must implement the MaskingAlgorithm interface.
-This interface is parameterized with the data type the algorithm masks, which defines the input and output data type of the mask method.
-The full details of this interface are described in the Masking Plugin API Javadoc http://download.delphix.com/ are likely to require different masking treatment and ensured that the Extensible Algorithm framework converts all data to/from these types as needed.
+Any Java class that should be recognized as a masking algorithm (whether standalone or configurable) must implement the MaskingAlgorithm interface.
+This interface is parameterized with the data type that the algorithm masks, which defines the input and output data type of the mask method.
+The full details of this interface are described in the masking plugin API Java document.

+12.4.3.1 Core data types

+The Delphix Continuous Compliance Engine is designed to support a wide and extensible set of data sources, which naturally encode data in a variety of different formats.
+In order to simplify algorithm development while maintaining the ability to mask data from many sources, a core set of data formats have http://download.delphix.com/ been identified to likely require different masking treatment, and the Extensible Algorithm framework ensures that all data is converted to and from these types (as needed).
 These types define the allowed parameterization of the MaskingAlgorithm Java interface.

-12.4.3.1 Core Data Types

-The Delphix Masking Engine is designed to support a wide and extensible set of data sources, which naturally encode data in a variety of different formats.
-In order to simplify algorithm development, while maintaining the ability to mask data from many sources, we've identified a core set of data formats which